fluxcd/helm-controller/docs/spec/v2/helmreleases.md

   from running during the installation of the chart.
 Defaults to `false`.
 - `.disableOpenAPIValidation` (Optional): Prevents Helm from validating the rendered templates against the Kubernetes OpenAPI Schema.
 Defaults to `false`.
+- `.disableSchemaValidation` (Optional): Prevents Helm from validating the values against the JSON Schema.
+Defaults to `false`.
 - `.disableWait` (Optional): Disables waiting for resources to be ready after the installation of the chart.
 Defaults to `false`.
 - `.disableWaitForJobs` (Optional): Disables waiting for any Jobs to complete